 Companies looking to expand and take over full-floor or multiple-floor office space in Chelsea have various options at their disposal.
 The Starrett-Lehigh Building at 601 West 26th Street is one of the largest office properties in the city, featuring 2.3 million square feet of office space.
 It incorporates flexible floor plates ranging in size from 18,000 to 165,000 square feet, catering to creative tenants of all sizes.
 Other options include 675-691 Sixth Avenue, 210 11th Avenue, 620 Avenue of the Americas, 275 Seventh Avenue, and 352 Seventh Avenue.

-Given the influx of companies moving into Chelsea and Hudson Yards, office asking rents have been steadily rising over the past years.
-The advantage is that the neighborhood offers something for everyone, whether it be a small, 400-square-foot office for $1,500 per month or a large office of 10,000 square feet at $45,000 per month.
-There are also various coworking opportunities in the area, provided by WeWork, AlleyNYC, or Wix Lounge.
-Nowadays, landlords are open to negotiations, and potential tenants could even negotiate rent reductions, free rent, or shorter lease terms, so it’s a good time to make a move into this market.
+Given the influx of companies moving into Chelsea and Hudson Yards, asking rents have been steadily rising over the past years.
+The advantage is that the neighborhood offers something for everyone, whether a small 400-square-foot office for $1,500 per month or a larger office of 10,000 square feet at $45,000 per month.
+There are also coworking opportunities in the area, provided by WeWork, AlleyNYC, or Wix Lounge.
+Today, landlords are open to negotiations, and potential tenants could even negotiate rent reductions, free rent, or shorter lease terms, so it’s a good time to make a move into this market.

 Soho is the ultimate destination for creative entrepreneurs or small startups in the early stages of growth.
-Its casual, creative, loft-style office spaces have a lot of history and personality, which is precisely what technology businesses want.
+Its casual, creative, loft-style office spaces have a lot of history and personality, which is precisely what technology businesses value.
 The neighborhood’s former manufacturing buildings have been converted to modern office space while at the same time preserving the historical touch of Soho’s Cast Iron District.
 Large windows, high ceilings, exposed brick and concrete, abundant natural light – these are some of the amenities office tenants can find in this submarket.
-There are endless amenities that cater to modern tech tenants including easy access to public transportation, numerous restaurants, shops, bars, coffee shops, a rich nightlife, and a vibrant culture and art scene.
+Tenants in this neighborhood also enjoy easy access to public transportation, numerous restaurants, shops, bars, coffee shops, a rich nightlife, and a vibrant culture and art scene.

-Soho is ideally positioned in the heart of Midtown South, served by multiple subway and bus lines that connect workers to all parts of Manhattan, Brooklyn, and Queens.
-The neighborhood is a highly appealing destination for fashion, art, media, architecture, and design companies due to its hip-and-trendy vibe and lower office rents.
-Compared to other office-intensive submarkets such as FiDi, Chelsea, Flatiron, or Hudson Yards, Soho offers significantly lower prices while offering a plethora of advantages.
-The neighborhood’s relaxed vibe has attracted various tech-related companies, including Reddit, Foursquare, Contently, Warby Parker, and Apple.
-Coworking options are plenty.
-Solopreneurs can opt for a temporary office provided by WeWork, Impact Hub NYC, The Farm Soho, or Fueled Collective, to name a few.
+Soho is located in the heart of Midtown South, served by multiple subway and bus lines that connect workers to all parts of Manhattan, Brooklyn, and Queens.
+The neighborhood represents an appealing destination for fashion, art, media, architecture, and design companies due to its trendy vibe and reduced office rents.
+Compared to other office-intensive submarkets such as FiDi, Chelsea, Flatiron, or Hudson Yards, Soho offers significantly lower prices while offering many advantages.
+The neighborhood’s relaxed feel has attracted various tech-related companies, including Reddit, Foursquare, Contently, Warby Parker, and Apple.

 Where to find startup office space in Soho